pokornyv/SPEpy/README.md

 *siam_dynamic.py* generates equivalent files named *gfdyn_xxxx.dat* containing the thermodynamic self-energy, thermodynamic Green function, spectral self-energy and spectral Green function, and *vertexdyn_xxxx.dat* containing Lambda vertex, K vertex and the kernel of the Schwinger-Dyson equation.
-Data file is called *data_xxx.dat* and can be used as an initial condition for a different calculation.
+Data file is called *data_xxx.npz* and can be used as an initial condition for a different calculation.

 *dmft_parquet.py* generates output file *gf_iterxxxx.dat* with Greens function and self-energy for every